sisungo/mactux/README.md

 ## Compatibility
 Currently, we have tested:

- - musl-libc dynamic linker
+ - musl-libc
- - glibc dynamic linker
+ - glibc
- - gnu coreutils
+ - GNU Coreutils
  - busybox
  - toybox
- - opusdec
+ - Opus Tools
- - sqlite3
+ - SQLite 3
  - bash
+ - dash
+ - Python 3
- - python3
+ - TinyCC
- - tinycc
+ - OpenSSH Client

 We suggest you to run dynamically linked or static-pie binaries, due to macOS's ASLR policy have not yet been solved completely.